microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityprovider-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-RRead the properties and relationships of an [identityProvider](../resources/identityprovider.md) or [openIdConnectProvider](../resources/openidconnectprovider.md).
+Retrieve the properties and relationships of an [identityProvider](../resources/identityprovider.md) or [openIdConnectProvider](../resources/openidconnectprovider.md).

 ## Permissions